-Pool Tile Cleaning | Pool Tile Cleaning | Calcium Removal
+Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 How to Remove Heavy Concrete Calcium Deposits

-How to Remove Heavy Concrete Deposits
+How to Remove Heavy Concrete

-deposits, or efflorescence, form when excess moisture inside cement rises to the surface.
+, or efflorescence, form when excess moisture inside cement rises to the surface.
 These white powder deposits are common in basement walls, floors, and other cement surfaces.

 Although efflorescence is not harmful to cement, excessive amounts of it can cause fungal or insect problems.
-Once the deposits harden, they are virtually impossible to remove without acid solutions.
+Once the harden, they are virtually impossible to remove without acid solutions.

 Stronger acids are required for the heavier calcium deposits.